-Rather than a chocolate bar, take some almonds or cashews which satiate you better and don't have any sugars in.
+Rather than a chocolate bar for a snack, go with some almonds or cashews, which satiate you better and don’t have any sugars in.

 Although this category could technically come under ‘refined foods’, few people realise the importance of reducing their alcohol consumption in fighting belly fat.

-All alcoholic beverages are virtually empty calories that do nothing for the body, killing protein and metabolising as pure sugar as the kidney breaks it down.
+All alcoholic beverages are essentially empty calories that do nothing for the body, killing protein and metabolising as pure sugar as the kidney breaks it down.

 Beer is the worst offender here, as it has many simple sugars that add to the overall caloric content.

-If you must go out boozing with the lads, drink vodka or tequila as these have the lowest in terms of calories.
+If you have to go out boozing with the lads, drink vodka or tequila as these have the lowest in terms of calories.

 Plus, it helps you avoid any hangovers you might experience the day after.

 Finally, we get onto exercise.
-It's an obvious one, but they only work if it becomes a regular habit.
+It’s an obvious one, but they only works if it becomes a regular habit.

 By combining the exercises we’re going to show you with an increased level of daily activity, you’ll get rid of your fatty pouch in no time!

-Scissor kicks are incredibly useful at blasting that lower belly flab off your body.
+Scissor kicks are incredibly effective at blasting that lower belly flab off your body.

 To get started just lie on your back with your legs straight and arms by your side and your palms facing down.